ayhandev/JazzminTM/README.md

 # Jazzmin Tm Edition

 Jazzmin Tm Edition — This is a modification of the popular Django Jazzmin admin panel with the addition of support for the Turkmen language, an updated appearance and a function to display memory usage.
-This is a modification of the popular Django Jazzmin admin theme with the addition of support for the Turkmen language, an updated appearance and a function to display memory usage.

 ## Main functions